Syknapse/Contribute-To-This-Project/README.md

 ### Step 8: Push your changes to GitHub

-+ Your changes are now saved or commited.
++ Your changes are now saved or committed.
 But they are saved only locally, that is on your computer.
 + Synchronizing local changes with your repository on Github is called a _Push_.
 You are "pushing" the changes from your local repository to the remote repository on Github.

 | <ul><li>Click the _Push_ button</li></ul> | ![Push to GitHub](readme-only/push.PNG "Push your changes to GitHub, click on the 'Push' button") |